Money, time, bad results: Citizenship question would have been a gov't nightmare

 1. Start over

-Following a U.S. Supreme Court decision that blocked the addition of the citizenship question, the U.S. Census Bureau recently began printing the questionnaire.
+Following a Supreme Court decision that blocked the addition of the question, the Census Bureau recently began printing the questionnaire.

-That means that if Trump had decided to nevertheless order the citizenship question added, one option in Would have been to throw away everything that's already been printed and reprint the questionnaire with the citizenship question.
+That means that if Trump had decided to nevertheless order the question added, one option would have been to throw away everything that's already been printed and reprint the questionnaire with the citizenship question.

 Trump expected to order citizenship data through other ways than censusJuly 11, 201902:34